SuyashOP-2/X_Ray_Final/README.md

 Final Year college Project

 ### Note:
-Manual folder contains temporary work which detects the location of fracture in a given x-ray image manually(not totally, tho;)
+Manual folder contains temporary work which detects the location of fracture in a given x-ray image

 ### How to run:
 * Clone the repo